HaydenCenter/CS7324-Labs/Lab1/README.md

 * Everyone create 1 (Amory is doing 2) plot of the dataset found [here](https://www.kaggle.com/fedesoriano/stroke-prediction-dataset) for the next 2 points
 * Fidelia will complete the next 2.5 points
 * We will collectively research the last point and try to meet on Friday to discuss it and earn the last point

+## Plot Ideas

+*feel free to add your ideas when you come up with them to prevent accidentally making a similar chart twice*

+### Hayden

+Comparing the conditional probability of categorical variables to one another to visualize which is the most correlated to heart disease, hypertension, and stroke